-MW warranty personnel should be encouraged to provide advices and/or independent calculations as long as they recognize that such calculations and/or advices, when complied by the contractors, in effect become warranties themselves.
-Thus when offering such services, marine warranty personnel should take great care that advices and/or calculations are proper for the intended operations.
-It is important for MW surveyors to maintain un-biased in their review and approval process, and to remember that their primary objective is to ensure all risk elements at each stage of the marine operations “ALARP”.
-They may face situations when they may be improperly accused of “playing too safe” “erring on the side pf caution”.
-Thus it is important to recognize that while exercising due diligence, they should avoid the practices of “playing too safe”.
+MW warranty personnel should be encouraged to provide advice and/or independent calculations as long as they recognise that such calculations and/or advice, when complied by the contractors, in effect become warranties themselves.
+Thus, when offering such services, marine warranty personnel should take great care that advice and/or calculations are proper for the intended operations.
+It is important for MW surveyors to maintain un-biased in their review and approval process, and to remember that their primary aim is to ensure all risk elements at each stage of the marine operations “ALARP”.
+They may face situations when they may be improperly accused of “playing too safe” “erring on the side of caution”.
+Thus, it is important to recognise that while exercising due diligence, they should avoid the practices of “playing too safe”.
 It is the broker’s and/or owner’s responsibility to contact the MW surveyor for providing the details of marine activities and scope of insurance coverage at the earliest opportunity enabling informed decisions by the MWS.
-Delays in contacting MWS Company can often leads to slippage of the scheduled marine activities.
+Delays in contacting MWS Company can often lead to slippage of the scheduled marine activities.

 Safety of human lives and environment should be the major consideration when developing the procedures.
 The procedures should be outlined in steps with well thought-out contingency plans in case of bad weather, failure of equipments, damage of any components, etc.

 Attend Marine Operations On arriving at the facilities, the surveyor should assess the procedure with respect to the capability of the facilities, and identify any deficiency that may need to be attended for the success of planned marine operation.
 The surveyor should have open communication with the engineering personnel for advice and to resolve any issues and concerns.